0xShaym/strudel-songs/README.md

 ## Songs created with Strudel, the live coding music tool

 - GO TO: https://strudel.cc
-- Paste one of my songs into the editor and press the update button
+- Paste one of my songs into the editor and press the play button
 - Have fun and Chill !